Inkjet printing of UV-curable adhesive and dielectric inks for microfluidic devices

 Bonding of polymer-based microfluidics to polymer substrates still poses a challenge for Lab-On-a-Chip applications.
 Especially, when sensing elements are incorporated, patterned deposition of adhesives with curing at ambient conditions is required.
 Here, we demonstrate a fabrication method for fully printed microfluidic systems with sensing elements using inkjet and stereolithographic 3D-printing.

-We kindly thank the researchers at Lab on a Chip for this collaboration, and for sharing the results obtained with their system.
+We kindly thank the researchers at German Jordanian University for this collaboration, and for sharing the results obtained with their system.

 Introduction